 9. Now lift the jack by twisting the jack handle and check if the tire is getting lifted or not.

 10. After rising at the desired level, remove the tire and fix the substitute/spare one.

 11. Clean the nuts with clear cloth; tighten it slightly by hand just to hold the tire and down the jack by twisting the jack handle.

-14. Keep all the accessories and a flat tire in the right place of the car.
+14. Keep all the accessories and flat tire in a right place of the car.

 15. Turn off the hazard/emergency signal and drive to your destination.

 16. Repair the flat tire as early as possible for future and replace it with the tire you changed earlier.